What is Liposuction?

 As one of the most popular cosmetic procedures around, liposuction safely removes fat deposits from the body using a cannula (thin hollow tube) and a specialized vacuum device.

 - Reduce signs of “love handles” and “muffin tops”

 Chest, Arms, Back

 The arms become more defined and the chest becomes flatter and firmer as embarrassing excess fat is removed.
-Fat on the upper and lower back can also be eliminated to reveal more toned and smooth back contours.Schedule Your Free Consultation
+Fat on the upper and lower back can also be reduced to reveal more toned and smooth back contours.Schedule Your Free Consultation

 The abdomen is one of the most difficult areas to eliminate stubborn fat from, and liposuction allows you to have the flatter, more slender and defined midsection you’ve always wanted.Schedule Your Free Consultation

 “Saddle bags” on the outer thighs and jiggly fat on the inner thighs can finally be defeated with liposuction.
 This procedure can also produce more slender hips and a butt with uplifted, attractive contours.Schedule Your Free Consultation

 [ Click on questions to view answers. ]

 Ideal candidates for liposuction are in good overall health.
 Although liposuction typically provides satisfactory results, individuals need to have realistic expectations about the outcome and not view liposuction as a means of weight loss.